5,135 Worker jobs in the United Kingdom

 Job Introduction

-At Turning Point, we support people across England with mental health issues.
-We make a real difference to their lives as we introduce them to the personal, flexible and realistic support they need to improve the quality of their lives in their communities.
-Passionate about people, you'll enjoy the scope and support to enhance your own life and career too, as you gain the experience, training and education you need to progress in your career with us.
+As a Support Worker, you will make a real difference to residents' lives as you improve their daily living skills.
+Passionate about people, you will enjoy the scope and support to enhance your own life and career too, as you gain the experience and training you need to progress with us.

 Role Responsibility